mischov/gate/README.md

 Gate is in early alpha.
 Both the API and the concepts underlying the library are subject to change, so it is not yet advisable to use Gate for serious projects.

-That said, feel free to experiment with Gate and report bugs or make suggestions.
+That said, please feel free to experiment with Gate and report bugs or make suggestions.

 [**Back To Top ⇧**](#contents)